saurfang/h3js/README.md

 [h3r](https://github.com/scottmmjackson/h3r). `h3r` is much faster but
 requires installing `h3` separately.

-**WARNING** Functions do not support vectorized operations currently.
-The return value of vectorized input is unspecified.
-You should map over vectorized input instead.
+**WARNING** Only functions that take non-array input support vectorized operations currently.
+The return value of other functions when applying vectorized input may be unspecified.
+You should map over those input instead.

 ## Installation